Keshab K. Parhi: Bio:

 B. Tech.
 (Honors) degree from the Indian Institute of Technology, Kharagpur (India), in 1982.
 M.S.E.E. degree from the EE Department, University of Pennsylvania, Philadelphia, in 1984.
 Ph.D. degree from the EECS Department, University of California, Berkeley, in 1988.

-His research interests include concurrent algorithm and architecture designs for communications, signal and image processing systems, digital integrated circuits, VLSI digital filters, computer arithmetic, finite field arithmetic architectures and their applications in error control coding and cryptography, high-level DSP synthesis, low-power digital systems, multiprocessor prototyping and task scheduling for programmable software systems, biomedical signal processing and signal classification, and molecular signal processing and computing.
-He has published over 500 papers in these areas.
-He is the author of the text book VLSI Digital Signal Processing Systems: Design and Implementation ( Wiley, 1999) and is the co-editor (with Takao Nishitani) of the reference book "Digital Signal Processing for Multimedia Systems" (CRC Press, March 1999).
+His research addresses VLSI architecture design and implementation of signal processing, communications and biomedical systems, error control coders and cryptography architectures, high-speed transceivers, stochastic computing, secure computing, and molecular/DNA computing.
+He is also working on intelligent classification of biomedical signals and images, for applications such as seizure prediction and detection, schizophrenia classification, biomarkers for mental disorders, brain connectivity, and screening of fundus and optical coherence tomography (OCT) images for ophthalmic abnormalities.
+He has published over 500 papers, has authored the text book VLSI Digital Signal Processing Systems: Design and Implementation ( Wiley, 1999), and is the co-editor (with Takao Nishitani) of the reference book "Digital Signal Processing for Multimedia Systems" (CRC Press, March 1999).
 He has coauthored the research monographs Pipelined Adaptive Digital Filters (with Naresh Shanbhag, 1994), Digit-Serial Computation (with Richard Hartley, 1995) and Pipelined Lattice and Wave Digital Recursive Filters (with Jin-Gyun Chung, 1996), all published by Springer.

 Back to homepage